Post may contain affiliate links. See Disclosure and Policy for details.

 So, the night before Career Day at school we were brainstorming for an outfit.
 It’s Dr. Seuss’ spirit week and in honor of “Oh, the Places You’ll Go” they had the option of dressing up for their dream job for the day.

-He’s 9 and I asked him what he wants to be when he grows up.
-His answer was “the CEO of my own company that makes video games.”
+I asked and his answer was “the CEO of my own company that makes video games.”

 That’s certainly a contrast to some of his previous answers.
 One year he wanted to be a firefighter, another time he wanted to be a zookeeper.

-We recently got a National Geographic magazine in the mail, so I took the fold-out mailer, peeled the label off and he made it into a laptop.
+- We recently got a National Geographic magazine, so I took the fold-out magazine mailer, peeled the label off and he made it into a laptop with markers.
 It was the perfect size.
 Done!

 He folded out another cardboard box and made it into a makeshift office.
 Thanks Amazon!

-There was even a note outside his office that says “the bosses office, invitation only.”
+The note outside his office says “the bosses office, invitation only.”

 So obviously we need to talk about effective leadership and being a good boss, but I was really proud of how he took off with it.
 He got a stainless steel travel mug out of the cabinet and asked me for a black bag to use as a briefcase.
 And he even took a lunch break at his desk with a hamburger bun.